 Whether you’re moving into your first studio apartment or are looking for ways to bring some much-needed order to a small space in your forever home, it’s easy to feel overwhelmed when you’re facing a mountain of belongings threatening to break the bonds of their current less-than-effective storage solution.

 Thankfully, finding the most efficient, attractive, and sustainable way to keep your belongings under control when space is at a premium is actually quite simple.
-With a little creativity, some elbow grease, and a level-headed approach, it’s easy to get your stuff in order.
+With a little creativity, some elbow grease, and a level-headed approach, it’s easy to how to organize a cluttered house.

 The golden rule of small space organization